bugfender/BugfenderSDK-iOS/xcode-upload-symbols/README.md

 Used to automatically upload dSYM bundles to [Bugfender](https://bugfender.com).

-## Usage
-The script is meant to be called from XCode build environment.
+Our upload script is meant to be executed locally from the Xcode build environment.
+It may not yet function in Xcode Cloud.

-For that we need to create a new Run Script on our Build Phases following this steps:
+## Enable Symbol Creation

-1. Go to your App settings.
+1. Open project settings.

 1. Select your main target from the *TARGETS* list on the left.

+1. Select the *Build Settings* tab.

+1. Ensure that `Debug Information Format` is set to `DWARF with dSYM File`.

+## Configure Build to Upload Symbols

+1. Open project settings.

+1. Select your main target from the *TARGETS* list on the left.

-1. Go to *Build Phases* tab.
+1. Select the *Build Phases* tab.

 1. Open menu under the `+` sign and select *New Run Script Phase*.